nwf-a/PREEMPT_RT-KERNEL-RASPBERRY-PI/README.md

 ## Latency Test

-The latency plots are generated using `gnuplot` with the `mklatencyplot` script from `OSADL`.
+The latency plots are generated using `gnuplot` with a script based on `mklatencyplot` from `OSADL`.
 The `cyclictest` command is executed with the following parameters:

 ```bash
 cyclictest -l100000000 -m -Sp90 -i200 -h400 -q